krystianmagdziarz/djInsight/docs/configuration.md

     }
 }

-# djInsight will use the same connection
+# djinsight will use the same connection
 DJINSIGHT_REDIS_HOST = '127.0.0.1'
 DJINSIGHT_REDIS_PORT = 6379
 DJINSIGHT_REDIS_DB = 1